martinsolent/bdats_2/docs/study_days.md

 **Cyber Security** - 3rd Year (Level 6) Teaching Starts: Tuesday 23rd September 2025

 {: .note }
 > **Week 1 -** In the Industrial Consulting Project module, there is no physical class.
 You will need to watch the video lectures before Week 2.
-For now, just come straight to the Cloud Computing class at 11am
+So on 22nd just come straight to the Cloud Computing class at 11am

 | Module                                        |                            Tutor                             | Study Day |    Time    | Room  |
 | --------------------------------------------- | :----------------------------------------------------------: | :-------: | :--------: | :---: |
 | COM617 - Industrial Consulting Project        | Craig Gallen                                                 |  Thursday | 9:00-11:00 | JM404 |
 | COM614 - Cloud Computing                      | Craig Gallen                                                 |  Thursday | 9:00-11:00 | JM404 |

 **Network Engineer** - 3rd Year (Level 6) Teaching Starts: Thursday 22nd January 2026

 {: .note }
 > **Week 1 -** In the Industrial Consulting Project module, there is no physical class.
 You will need to watch the video lectures before Week 2.
-For now, just come straight to the Cloud Computing class at 11am
+So on 22nd just come straight to the Cloud Computing class at 11am

 | Module                                        |                            Tutor                             | Study Day |    Time    | Room  |
 | --------------------------------------------- | :----------------------------------------------------------: | :-------: | :--------: | :---: |